reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 ### Designing the State Shape

-Undo history is also part of your app’s state, and there is no reason why we should approach it differently.
+Undo history is also part of your app's state, and there is no reason why we should approach it differently.
 Regardless of the type of the state changing over time, when you implement Undo and Redo, you want to keep track of the *history* of this state at different points in time.

 For example, the state shape of a counter app might look like this: